-By withdrawing the current application we are giving ourselves and Lambeth time to take a more comprehensive look at all the factors that have changed since our application last year and what should be in place to reflect these changes.
-Over the coming weeks and months we will work closely with the Council to comprehensively look at all factors associated with the works and provide a transparent way forward that brings residents into the process.
+By withdrawing the current application we have given ourselves and Lambeth time to take a more comprehensive look at all the factors that have changed since our application last year and what should be in place to reflect these changes.
+Over the coming weeks and months we will work closely with the Council to look at all factors associated with the works and provide a transparent way forward that brings residents into the process.

 While these conversations are taking place, in the short term, we have paused our shaft construction works, though site preparation works continue.

-We are holding a Community Liaison Group (CLG) meeting on 27 April 2021 to provide more details about our new consenting strategy.
+We held a Community Liaison Group (CLG) meeting on 27 April 2021 to provide more details about our new consenting strategy.

 To deliver the LPT project, we need to provide a new connection for UK Power Network’s existing site on Bengeworth Road in Lambeth, South London – you may recall we did some initial survey works last summer to test ground conditions at the site in preparation for this.